zhaoren91/zhaoren91.github.io/_pages/service.md

 * "Trustworthy AI in human-centred computer audition", invited talk at University of Duisburg-Essen, Germany, 01.2026

-* "From Voice to Mind: Speech Emotion Recognition and Silent Speech Interfaces", University of Macau, Macau, 11.2025
+* "From Voice to Mind: Speech Emotion Recognition and Silent Speech Interfaces", University of Macau, Macau, China, 11.2025

 * "Toward trustworthy AI in human-centric computer audition", invited talk at University of Ulm, Germany, 06.2025